 I have always enjoyed a good cabbage roll recipe, but I knew they were not heart-healthy because the traditional recipes call for ground beef, oil, and sometimes even eggs.
 All of that changed with these vegan stuffed cabbage rolls!

-Healthy stuffed cabbage rolls for parties
+Stuffed cabbage rolls for parties

 The first time I made this completely nutritious plant-based version was during the holidays.
 I decided to try them out on one of my toughest crowds.

-I am happy to report that these stuffed cabbage rolls were a hit at my husband’s Christmas office luncheon.
+I am happy to report that these vegan stuffed cabbage rolls were a hit at my husband’s Christmas office luncheon.
 He texted me to say they were disappearing fast.
 I call that a success!

-How to make stuffed cabbage rolls
+How to fold stuffed cabbage rolls

 The cabbage leaves are first stuffed with a layer of cooked wild rice (or another rice blend).